awsdocs/aws-cost-management-user-guide/doc_source/ri-turn-on-process.md

 # Turning on shared reserved instances and Savings Plans discounts<a name="ri-turn-on-process"></a>

-You can use the console to turn RI sharing and Savings Plans discounts back on for an account\.
+You can use the console to turn RI sharing discounts back on for an account\.

+You can't share Savings Plans with a set of accounts\.
+You can choose to restrict the benefit to the account that purchased the Savings Plans, but not share amongst a group of accounts\.

-**To turn on shared reserved instances and Savings Plans discounts**
+**To turn on shared reserved instances discounts**

 1. Sign in to the AWS Management Console and open the Billing and Cost Management console at [https://console\.aws\.amazon\.com/billing/home\#/](https://console.aws.amazon.com/billing/home)\.

-1. In the navigation pane, choose **Preferences**\.
+1. In the navigation pane, choose **Billing Preferences**\.

 1. Expand **RI and Savings Plans discount sharing** by selecting the arrow symbol\.